 6) Add a little extra motivation.
 Some kids need a little extra motivation when they are first attempting solo play.
 Have special play baskets or bags of activities that you bring out just for the times you ask your child to play quietly or themselves.
 “You may have this play dough to play with, but I need you to play quietly with it here.
 I won’t be able to play, I’ll be busy on my computer.
 This play doh is only for when Mama is working” I love how Montessori calls this sort of thing the child’s “Work.”
 In this context, “You do your work.
 I’ll do my work.”

 Note that amounts of time little ones will play alone can vacillate over time.
 At 15 months my child was able to focus on “writing/drawing/play doh” for up to 45 minutes and I thought that was amazing.
 At 4 years it was actually less, just 20 minutes and there were times before when it was only 5 minutes!
 Interests change, attention span goes up and down.
 It isn’t “regression” or sudden onset of ADHD.

-Again, the purpose of all of that focus on attachment in the infant years was to create a child secure enough to gradually begin to have time separate from us!
+The purpose of all of that focus on attachment in the infant years was to create a child secure enough to gradually begin to have time separate from us!
 It’s is we, the parents, practicing setting boundaries with our time and our bodies who guide the toddler age into making that transition to autonomy and feeling safe in a room on their own.
 Slowly.
 Gradually.
 Gently.
+Safely.
 Compassionately.
 But clearly and firmly.
 Attachment and boundaries are bosom buddies, not mutually exclusive!

 Questions?
 Talk to me!
 If you're not sure about the best way I can serve you, tell me a bit about your challenge here.
 I would love to hear from you if you have any questions about services, workshops or speaking engagements.
 Please fill out the form below and I will reply as soon as possible.